tipi-build/docs/README.md

 CMake RE ( Remote Execution for CMake ) is a solution for native developers to accelerate their build and test workflows, shifting CI left to enjoy [building at the speed of their fingertips](/explore/ci-cd-at-fingertips) enabled best-in-class dual layered bulk and fine-grained caching.

 `cmake-re` is a thin CMake wrapper augmenting **CMake** with remoting, caching and fine grained test parallelization.
-As plain CMake it embraces a flexible mindset with zero-lockin, following the motto : _if it works with plain CMake it works faster with CMake RE_.
+As plain CMake it embraces a flexible mindset with zero lock-in, following the motto : _if it works with plain CMake it works faster with CMake RE_.

 We are regularly adding new features and publish updates on our blog and newsletter frequently.
 Please get in touch to learn more about our roadmap.